rrwick/Pairwise-SNP-counter/README.md

 Snouter is a tool to count the number of single nucleotide differences (a.k.a.
 SNPs) between very similar bacterial genome assemblies.
 It works with many types of assemblies: fragmented draft assemblies from Illumina reads, long read assemblies with a higher error rate, and completed assemblies.

-__IMPORTANT: This tool is in active development and not yet ready for general use.
-Check back soon!__
+__IMPORTANT: This tool is unfinished and (if we're being realistic) is probably abandonware at this point.
+People are welcome to try/fork/modify it, but shouldn't expect it to work well in its current state.__

 [![Build Status](https://travis-ci.org/rrwick/Snouter.svg?branch=master)](https://travis-ci.org/rrwick/Snouter) [![License GPL v3](https://img.shields.io/badge/license-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html) [![Coverage Status](https://coveralls.io/repos/github/rrwick/Snouter/badge.svg?branch=master)](https://coveralls.io/github/rrwick/Snouter?branch=master)